Do you have a passion for data science? Are you an under-graduate or post-graduate student at a higher education institute?

 The University of Warwick is delighted to be hosting Data Science for Social Good (DSSGx) Summer Programme with the Alan Turing Institute.
 The 2020 programme runs from 15 June to 5 September.
 The deadline for applications is 31 January, 2020.

-The Fellowship is a project-based training programme designed to supply data scientists with skills to create data-drive solutions to real-world problems.
-It trains aspiring data scientists to work on data mining, machine learning, big data and data science projects with social impact.
+DSSGx is a project-based training programme the provides aspiring data scientists with skills to create data-driven solutions to real-world problems.
+As a participant, you'll work on data mining, machine learning, big data and data science projects with social impact.

-Fellows work with their team on their project, and activities can involve lectures, hands-on workshops, seminars, meet-ups, field trips and social activities.
+Fellowship activities include lectures, hands-on workshops, seminars, meet-ups, field trips and social activities.

 The programme is open to graduate and undergraduate students, PhD students, data scientists and researchers.
 Participants will work together to create data science solutions to address pressing challenges to society.

 The partner organisations that the DSSG works with are those who serves real need in the society and are willing to apply technical state-of-the-art data science knowledge to their challenges.

 Where can I find out more and how can I apply?

 You can find out more and apply on the DSSGx website.
 The deadline for applications is 31 January, 2020.